Can you use a credit card at an ATM?

 -

 It’s possible to withdraw money at an ATM using your credit card.
-This is known as a cash advance.
+This is considered a cash advance.

 -